Changes to the yesterday report are marked.

 - VAT relief on donations during COVID-19 crisis.

-- 50% of the net minimal wage to large companies during the state of emergency for each employee sent on forced paid leave during the state of emergency.
+- Three times 50% statutory March 2020 net minimal wage to large companies per each full-time employee (and proportionally for each part-time employee) sent on forced paid leave in the period March-May 2020), payable over a period of three months.

-- Moratorium on loan and financial leasing (re)payments.
+- Three-month moratorium on debt to banks and financial leasing companies.

 - Moratorium on loans granted by the Republic Development Fund until 30 September 2020.